zjzzqs/fast_matched_filter/README.md

 and can be downloaded with:
 $ git clone https://github.com/beridel/fast_matched_filter.git

+Updated by Qiushi Zhai, 2020/08/27, Georgia Tech, qszhai@gatech.edu or zjzzqs@gmail.com :
+Remove the mean from each sliding window.
+Change the Equation (1) of https://doi.org/10.1785/0220170181 to the Equation (1) of https://doi.org/10.1016/j.procs.2012.04.100
+The version of 'remove the mean' is available @ https://github.com/zjzzqs/fast_matched_filter

 _Required software/hardware:_
 - A C compiler that supports OpenMP (default Mac OS compiler clang does not support OpenMP; gcc can be easily downloaded via homebrew)
 - CPU version: either Python (v2.7 or 3.x) or Matlab